Get to know our expert facilitators

 Course facilitator for Data Literacy, Storytelling and Influencing Decision-makers

-Jenny is a research officer at the Institute for Social Science Research.
-She is a qualified social worker with extensive experience as a project and program manager, policy officer and researcher, in government and non-government positions, across a number of social policy areas in Australia and internationally.
-Jenny has successfully led on or contributed to qualitative and mixed methods research projects exploring homelessness, social exclusion and disadvantage, at-risk children and young people, domestic and family violence, criminal justice, and disaster management.
+Jenny is a Principal Research Assistant at ISSR.
+She is a qualified social worker with extensive experience as a project and program manager, policy officer, and researcher, in government and non-government positions, across a number of social policy areas in Australia and internationally.
+Jenny has successfully led or contributed to qualitative and mixed methods research projects exploring homelessness, social exclusion and disadvantage, at-risk children and young people, domestic and family violence, criminal justice, and disaster management.
 Her PhD research explored evidence-based policymaking in Australia and highlighted how crucial research translation efforts are in enabling evidence to have impact in policymaking.
 Prior to commencing at the ISSR, she spent four years as an associate lecturer, drawing on her policy practice experiences to teach policy and public administration courses to undergraduate and postgraduate students.

 Maca San Martin Porter